L3MON4D3/LuaSnip/DOC.md

 - `load_snippet_docstrings(snippet_table)`: Load docstrings for all snippets in `snippet_table` from `stdpath("cache")/luasnip/docstrings.json`.
-  The docstrings are stored and restored via trigger, meaning if two snippets for one filetype have the same(very unlikely to happen in actual usage), bugs could occur.
+  The docstrings are stored and restored via trigger, meaning if two snippets for one filetype have the same (very unlikely to happen in actual usage), bugs could occur.
   `snippet_table` should be laid out as described in `store_snippet_docstrings`.

-- `unlink_current_if_deleted()`: Checks if the current snippet was deleted, if so, it is removed from the jumplist.
-This is not 100% reliable as luasnip only sees the extmarks and their beginning/end may not be on the same position, even if all the text between them was deleted.
+- `unlink_current_if_deleted()`: Checks if the current snippet was deleted;
+  if so, it is removed from the jumplist.
+This is not 100% reliable as LuaSnip only sees the extmarks and their beginning/end may not be on the same position, even if all the text between them was deleted.

 - `filetype_extend(filetype:string, extend_filetypes:table of string)`: Tells
   luasnip that for a buffer with `ft=filetype`, snippets from `extend_filetypes` should be searched as well. `extend_filetypes` is a lua-array (`{ft1, ft2, ft3}`).
-  `luasnip.filetype_extend("lua", {"c", "cpp"})` would search and expand c-and cpp-snippets for lua-files.
+  `luasnip.filetype_extend("lua", {"c", "cpp"})` would search and expand c and cpp snippets for lua files.

 - `filetype_set(filetype:string, replace_filetypes:table of string)`: Similar
   to `filetype_extend`, but where _append_ appended filetypes, _set_ sets them:
-  `filetype_set("lua", {"c"})` causes only c-snippets to be expanded in lua-files, lua-snippets aren't even searched.
+  `filetype_set("lua", {"c"})` causes only c snippets to be expanded in lua files; lua snippets aren't even searched.

 - `cleanup()`: clears all snippets.
 Not useful for regular usage, only when authoring and testing snippets.